Skip to content

 Next steps

 Ready to book a room?
 Contact Studio NOL in English and we'll confirm your slot within a day.
-For the wider picture of what foreign musicians can do in Seoul, our recording in Seoul hub guide ties everything together — practice, lessons, recording, and getting around the city.
+For the wider picture of what foreign musicians can do in Seoul, our recording in Seoul hub guide ties everything together — practice, recording, and getting around the city.

 More Stories